MarcoJob92/marvel-explorer-full-stack-project/README.md

 A search bar, shown at the top of the page, can be used to search characters by name.

 ## The Technical Point of View
-The Java Server comunicates with the Marvel APIs, so in theory there would be no need to have a back-end, beacuse the front-end could comunicate directly with these APIs.
+The Java Server comunicates with the Marvel APIs, but in theory there would be no need to have a back-end, beacuse the front-end could comunicate directly with these APIs.
-However the purpose of this project is to build a back-end that reproduces Serve-to-Server comunication, creates an Object-oriented Model and sends data to the Front-end to update the UI.
+However the purpose of this project is to build a back-end that reproduces Server-to-Server comunication, creates an Object-oriented Model and sends data to the Front-end to update the UI.
 **Jax-RS** was used to forward a Request from the Java code to the external APIs.
 **Spring MVC** was used to expose the services from the back-end to the fron-end of the same application.

 ## Integration Tests
-The application has Integration tests to check that all the components involved in a REST request work properly.
+The application has Integration Tests to check that all the components involved in a REST request work properly.
 **JUnit** was used to write the test cases.